MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 search.app:
   - PowerApps
 ---
-# Create a canvas app from Microsoft Dataverse in Power Apps
+# Create a canvas app with data from Microsoft Dataverse

 In Power Apps, create a canvas app based on a list of sample accounts in [Dataverse](../data-platform/data-platform-intro.md).
 In this app, you can browse all accounts, show details of a single account, and create, update, or delete an account.